NikiReis/Python_OOP/FreeCodeCamp/README.md

-This folder will contain some basics archives about OOP in Python taught in the " Learn Python - Full Course For Beginners " from YT channel -> 'FreeCodeCamp.org'
+This folder contain some basics (archives and concepts) about OOP in Python taught in the vídeo " Learn Python - Full Course For Beginners " from YT channel -> 'FreeCodeCamp.org'